diku-dk/futhark-book/practical-matters.rst

 Type inference on the input/output values is not performed, so the types must be unambiguous.
 This means that the usual ``[]`` notation for an empty array will not work.
-Instead, a special ``empty(t)`` notation is used to represent an array of *row type* ``t``.
+Instead, a special ``empty(t)`` notation is used to represent an array of type ``t``.
 For example, we can test for empty arrays as such:

 .. literalinclude:: src/matmul.fut
    :lines: 10-11